-We deliver your main luggage each day that we have vehicle access (which is every day apart from the Bonatti hut).
-Please ensure that your main kit bag weighs no more than 15kg.
-Luggage is normally picked up from 08:00 and delivered by 17:30 - we use a luggage delivery company rather than a private driver so it is not possible to ride with the baggage vehicle.
+Your main luggage will be delivered each day that vehicle access is possible (which is every day apart from 2 of the hut nights).
+Please ensure that your main kit bag weighs no more than 15 kg.

+Luggage is normally picked up from 08:00 and delivered by 17:30 - we book with a luggage delivery company rather than a private driver so it is not usually possible to ride with the baggage vehicle.

-Money and Tipping
+Money

-There are cash machines in Chamonix, Les Contamines, Courmayeur, La Fouly, Champex and Argentière.
+There are cash machines at Geneva airport, Chamonix, Argentière, Les Contamines, Courmayeur and La Fouly.
 Mountain huts do not normally accept cards, but most of the hotels do.
-Lunches cost around €12-15 per day if we order them in the hotels, but we can stop at shops en-route to make our own lunches for considerably less.
-A coffee or soft drink costs around €3-5, and a beer around €5-7.
-Part of this trip is in Switzerland, so it could be useful to have some Swiss francs, or you can use the cashpoints in La Fouly or Champex.
+Lunches cost around €12-15 per day if you order them in the hotels, but you can stop at shops en-route to make our own lunches for considerably less.
+A coffee or soft drink costs around €3-4, and a beer around €5-7.
+Bottled water can be expensive but you can usually fill up with tap water.
+Part of this trip is in Switzerland, so it could be useful to have some Swiss francs, or you can use the cashpoint in La Fouly.
 It is also possible to use euros in Switzerland, but you will normally receive your change in francs, and it won't be a very good exchange rate.
-Around €200-250 per person should be enough to cover your personal expenses but it does depend how many coffees, beers and wines you consume!
+Around €300-350 per person should be enough to cover your personal expenses but it does depend how many coffees, beers and wines you consume!